Buildings vs Contents insurance

 Don't over-insure

-Insure for actual rebuild cost (not market value) and actual contents replacement cost (not a round number you picked).
-Both over-insuring and under-insuring are costly in different ways.
+Insure for actual rebuild cost (not market value) and actual contents replacement cost (not a round number).
+Both over-insuring and under-insuring cost you money in different ways.

 Frequently Asked Questions